bahmoudd/arch-install-guide/README.md

 <details>
  <summary><h3>UEFI</h3></summary>

-> [!NOTE]
-> If you're dual-booting, skip down to "Creating Partitions"
+> Note: If you're dual-booting, skip down to "Creating Partitions"

 Run the below commands to initialise the disk:
 ```